Paul Kingsnorth

 Paul Kingsnorth (born 1972) is an English writer who lives in the west of Ireland.
-He is a former deputy-editor of The Ecologist and a co-founder of the Dark Mountain Project.
+He is a former deputy editor of The Ecologist and a co-founder of the Dark Mountain Project.

 Kingsnorth's nonfiction writing tends to address macro themes like environmentalism, globalisation, and the challenges posed to humanity by civilisation-level trends.
-His fiction, notably the Buckmaster Trilogy, tends to be mythological and multi-layered.
+His fiction, notably the Buccmaster Trilogy, tends to be mythological and multi-layered.

-Biography
+Early life and education

 Kingsnorth spent his childhood in southern England with two younger brothers (one went on to work with Friends of the Earth, the other for Citibank).
 His father was a passionate Thatcherite, a businessman, and a mechanical engineer.
 Kingsnorth describes his father's background as "working-class," and he says that his father pushed Kingsnorth to go to university.
 He was the first in his family to do so.

 Kingsnorth was educated at the Royal Grammar School, High Wycombe, and St Anne's College, Oxford, where he studied modern history.
 During this period he became involved in the Dongas road protest group at sites including Twyford Down, Solsbury Hill, and the M11 link road protest in east London.
 After chaining himself to a bridge alongside fifty others, Kingsnorth was arrested, an event that solidified the importance of protest for him.
 At Oxford, Kingsnorth edited the University's longest-running student newspaper, Cherwell.

+Career

-With this background, he started working on the comment desk of The Independent in 1994.
+With his student newspaper background, he started working on the comment desk of The Independent in 1994.
 But he found this work frivolous and uninspiring, so after less than a year Kingsnorth left to join the environmental campaign group EarthAction.
 He has subsequently worked as commissioning editor for openDemocracy, as a publications editor for Greenpeace and, between 1999 and 2001, as deputy editor of The Ecologist.
 He was named one of Britain's "top ten troublemakers" by the New Statesman magazine in 2001.
-In 2020, he was called "England’s greatest living writer" by Aris Roussinos.
+In 2020, he was called "England's greatest living writer" by Aris Roussinos.

 In 2004, he was one of the founders of the Free West Papua Campaign, which campaigns for the secession of the provinces of Papua and West Papua from Indonesia, where Kingsnorth was made an honorary member of the Lani tribe in 2001.

-In January 2021 he was baptised in the Romanian Orthodox Church at the Romanian Monastery in Shannonbridge, Ireland.
-He wrote about his spiritual journey and conversion to Christianity in a June 2021 essay in First Things.